Rankarusu/ConBingo3/README.md

 ### iOS

 An Apple Developer License costs 100€/year, which is way too expensive for a fun little app like this.

-I'll try to get this project to build for the web as well, so you'll have to use this.
+A PWA is planned as substitute once expo updates their documentation on how to build one with metro.
+Until then you can use the web version.

 ## Screenshots